tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 FOLLOW-THROUGH in Feb 2012

-Recurrent urolithiasis 4 months later - struvite stones, not calcium oxalate stones
+Recurrent urolithiasis 4 months later - struvite stone case study.
+This is not a calcium oxalate stone case study.

 Marina Bay Residences condo, singapore, asiahomes, above 40th floor